from __future__ import annotations

 raise ValueError("use_async used outside component")

-return context.engine.use_async(context.current_element, fn_coroutine, dependencies)
+return context.engine.use_async(context.current_element, fn_coroutine, dependencies, max_concurrent=max_concurrent)

 [docs]